Banner Image

 4) King of Prussia — King of Prussia, Pennsylvania (Philadelphia metro)

 It is also known as KOP by residents of the United States and is one of the largest malls in Pennsylvania.
 This mall was previously divided into the plaza and the court.
 They recently joined to create this huge mall that exceeds 3 million square feet.
-To welcome many visitors, KOP also has a vast parking area to cover all the chaos.
+To welcome many visitors, KOP has a vast parking area to cover all the chaos.
 In this mall, you will see all the luxury premium brands like Adidas, Puma, and Gucci.
 You can also pick to eat from a lot of different eateries..
 You will get the best food and exquisite services.

 Size: ~2.79–2.9M sq ft GLAStores: ~450 • Opened: 1963